GMLC-TDC/HELICS/docs/user-guide/fundamental_topics/federates.md

 Co-simulations are designed to answer a research question.
 The question addressed by the [Fundamental Examples](../examples/fundamental_examples/fundamental_examples.md) is: How much power is needed to serve five EVs in a dedicated charging garage?

-With this research question, we have identified that we want to model **batteries** and **chargers** and we want to monitor the power draw in **kW** over time.
+With this research question, we have identified that we want to model **batteries** and **chargers** and we want to moniter the power draw in **kW** over time.
 It's important to first identify the types of objects you want to model, as co-simulation in HELICS requires constructing federates based on the type of information they pass to other federates.

 ## Types of Federates